Reflections on the design, applications and implementations of the normative specification language eFLINT: Introduction

 \section{Introduction}

 Laws, regulations, contracts, and other \emph{social policies} serve to regulate social systems by establishing \textit{norms} that determine how actors within the system are expected to behave.
 A wide range of automated techniques is available to aid in the enforcement of such social policies within software systems.
 In distributed software systems, \emph{system policies} are widespread as means to regulate the behaviour of system components, separating the description of the policy from the implementation of the components to enhance adaptability and transparency.
-For example, the XACML ~\cite{xacml3-errata} and ODRL~\cite{iannella2018odrl} languages are designed to regulate access to resources in a unified manner through access control policies that can easily be reconfigured when relevant social policies change.
-As such, access control policies help to partially automate compliance of software with social policies.
-Smart contracts~\cite{szabo1997,governatori2018,symboleo-sc} are another example of automating compliance with, in particular, legal contracts.
-However, both examples are limited from a general legal standpoint in that they are too static (smart contracts)~\cite{luchi_decs} or not sufficiently expressive (access control)~\cite{DBLP:conf/ruleml/VosKPS19,ChowdhuryCNLB12,milen_odrl}.
+For example, the XACML access control language is designed to regulate access to resources through access control policies that can easily be reconfigured when relevant social policies change~\cite{xacml3-errata}.
+As another example, contracts encode how parties’ rights and obligations evolve over time in response to events and can naturally be formalised as state machines.
+Smart contracts implement such state machines to manage the exchange of digital assets~\cite{szabo1997}, akin to the automation of the execution of a contract~\cite{governatori2018} without the need of an intermediary.
+However, both examples do not directly embed normative concepts such as obligations and power, limiting their expressivity with respect to social policies in general.
+Moreover, there is still a significant conceptual gap between the social policy text and its encoding in a smart contract or access control policy.
+Existing languages that close this gap by embedding normative concepts are designed for specific subsets of the law.
+For example, Symboleo ~\cite{symboleo2020} is used to formalise and execute contracts whereas Catala~\cite{catala2021} targets computational laws such as tax laws.

+A general solution to automating compliance that is tenable from the legal perspective needs to address several requirements.
+Firstly, a formal representation of policies is required that is sufficiently general to capture policies from a variety of sources and at different levels of abstraction.
+For example, the GDPR privacy regulation is more abstract than an organisational policy or a data sharing agreement.

+Secondly, the solution should enable different kinds of reasoning.
+For example, conformance checking can be used to determine whether an implemented process is compliant with policies based on event logs~\cite{vanderAalst2011}.
+Model checking~\cite{clarkeModelChecking1999} can be used to gain confidence in the correctness of a policy specification.
+Simulation helps determine the effects enforcing specific policies on systems or their constituent parts, including human stakeholders.
+Search can be used for policy-aware planning and optimisation.